paigeweber13/fine-hardware-visualization/README.md

      - do all sizes from what will fit in L1 through big enough to exceed L3 to see if the rate of reads to writes decreases when we hit RAM
        - TODO NEXT: extend benchmark to do this!
+       - In doing this, I dramatically modified performance_monitor.
+Things that need to be tested:
+          - likwid v manual output
+          - all methods in performance_monitor
    - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
       - doesn't work on my arch (skylake).
 It works on Haswell according to the